Logo

 When you enter your subreddit and draft post, the tool fetches the subreddit's public description and rules from Reddit's API in real time.
 It then sends that context plus your post content to an AI model trained on AutoMod YAML patterns.
 The AI simulates the most likely AutoMod behavior and returns a removal probability score (0-100), a list of triggered rule patterns with severity ratings, a fix suggestion for each trigger, and an AutoMod-safe rewrite of your post.

 You should not try to bypass AutoMod rules.
-Subreddits set those rules for a reason, and attempting to circumvent them usually results in a permanent ban.
+Subreddits set those rules for a reason, and attempts to evade them can lead to removal or account action.
 The right approach is to understand which rules you are violating and fix your post to comply with them.
-This simulator helps you do exactly that: identify the rule, fix the post, and post something the community and its mods will welcome.
+This simulator helps you identify possible patterns, then confirm the result against the live rules.

-No tool can be 100% accurate because AutoMod rules are private YAML configs that only the subreddit's moderators can see.
-This simulator uses the subreddit's public rules and description plus AI knowledge of common AutoMod patterns to make a probability estimate.
-It correctly identifies the most common trigger patterns in the vast majority of cases, but edge cases with custom regex or private config items may not surface.
-Treat the prediction as a strong signal, not a guarantee.
+No tool can guarantee the result because AutoMod rules are private configurations that only the subreddit's moderators can see.
+This simulator uses the subreddit's public rules and description plus common AutoMod patterns to make an estimate.
+Custom regex, private conditions, human review, and later rule changes may not surface.
+Treat the prediction as a signal, not a guarantee.

 Stop Losing Posts to AutoMod.
 Post Smarter.